 We are thrilled to be leading the Australian Research Council Centre of Excellence for Nanoscale BioPhotonics, the CNBP.
 This truly transdisciplinary centre brings together leading Australian researchers with partners in Europe, the US and China and industry.

-We have no doubt that the research outcomes flowing from our talented research community over the next 7-years will be paradigm changing.
 Australia is home to many new innovations and technologies.
-We aim to add to that proud reputation – and to bring our fellow Australians on this journey, engaging them in science that will play an important part in building our economic future.
+We aim to add to that proud reputation by training the next generation of scientific leaders and equipping them with the light-based measurement tools of the future.
+Our mandate is to bring our fellow Australians on this journey, engaging them in science that will play an important part in building our economic future.

-The Centre of Excellence in Nanoscale BioPhotonics is a collaborative program with research focussed within nodes at the University of Adelaide, Macquarie University and RMIT University.
+The Centre of Excellence for Nanoscale BioPhotonics is a collaborative program with research focussed within four nodes - at the University of Adelaide, Macquarie University, RMIT University and Griffith University.

-The CNBP links into the broader Australian community through a selected web of Associate Investigators (AIs) from Melbourne University, Monash, University of Technology Sydney, University of New South Wales and University of Western Australia.
+The CNBP links into the broader Australian community through a team of Associate Investigators (AIs) from Melbourne University, Monash, Deakin University, ANU, University of Technology Sydney, University of New South Wales and University of Western Australia.

-The reach and capacity of the Centre will be enhanced by active links with Partner Organisations, providing Centre researchers with rich opportunities to work within leading international groups in areas that complement and extend the core capabilities in the Centre, both within Australia (CSIRO, SAHMRI) and overseas (Peking, Huazhong, Toronto, Southampton and City University London).
+The reach and capacity of the Centre is enhanced by active links with Partner Organisations, providing Centre researchers with rich opportunities to work within leading international groups in areas that complement and extend the core capabilities in the Centre, both within Australia (CSIRO, SAHMRI) and overseas (Peking University, Huazhong University, University Health Network Toronto, University of Southampton, Changchun Institute of Applied Chemisty, Leibniz Institute of Photonic Technology and City University London).

 A strong governance structure will enable us to marshal the enthusiasm and commitment of this team to the vision of the CNBP to pursue ambitious science goals.